estherh5/nobugs/README.md

 ## Background
 ![NoBugs!](images/logo-small.png)

 NoBugs! is a pest control supply company in Philadelphia, PA.
 My father founded the company in 1983, inspired by his father's pest control supply business founded in 1935.
 My parents now co-own the company and have largely kept their business off of the internet, advertising through paper and word of mouth.
 I created this website to help them advertise online and generate more business from a wider audience.
+Visitors can sign up for the business mailing list on each page of the site, and their email addresses get stored on a Google Sheets spreadsheet that the owners use to keep track of their customer base via the [Google Sheets API](https://developers.google.com/sheets/api/).

 ## Implementation
 I began the NoBugs! website implementation by outlining a basic implementation plan: